Troubleshooting oref0-setup script process¶

 Running commands manually to see what’s not working from an oref0-setup.sh setup process¶

 You’ve probably run into an error in your setup where someone has recommended “running commands manually” to drill down on an error.
 What to do?
-Some of the following:
+Some of the following if you are running oref0 version prior to 0.7.0:

 - Start by killing anything that’s currently running.